 claws indicate large average prey.
 Indeed, the Striped Owl may take prey

-approximately 0.7 times heavier than itself such as pigeons, cavies and
+approximately 0.7 times its own weight, such as pigeons, cavies and

 white-eared opossums.
-Its hunting technique was described as a low flight
+Its hunting technique is described as a low flight

 over open landscape, with abrupt dives after prey.
 This owl also sits on a

 perch and watches prey ready to catch them.